schoero/eslint-plugin-readable-tailwind/docs/concepts/concepts.md

 There are different ways to define where to look for tailwind classes.

-- [Name](#name): Matches simple string literals by the name of the callee, variable or class attribute.
+- [Name](#name): Matches a single string literal by the name of the callee, variable or class attribute.
-- [Regular expressions](#regular-expressions): Matches nested string literals by regular expressions.
+- [Regular expressions](#regular-expressions): Matches multiple string literals by regular expressions.
-- [Matchers](#matchers): Matches nested string literals by the abstract syntax tree.
+- [Matchers](#matchers): Matches multiple string literals by the abstract syntax tree.

 <br/>

 By default, the plugin is configured with various [matchers](#matchers) to work with [most popular tailwind utilities](../api/defaults.md).
-It is possible that you never have to change this configuration.
-Check out the [API documentation](../api/defaults.md) if you do need to override or extend the default configuration.
+It is possible that you never have to change this configuration, but if you do need to override or extend the default configuration, you can read the [API documentation](../api/defaults.md).

 <br/>
 <br/>